Best travel cots 2023 - tried and tested by parents

 Reasons to avoid

-One obvious plus point is that it includes a high-quality, ‘very firm’ and wipe-clean mattress, which, when disassembled, folds neatly inside the bag alongside the frame.
-It only weighs 7kg but Amelia found it a bit bulky, mostly because it contains a good-quality mattress.
-In terms of value for money, Amelia would recommend spending the extra £25 for the newborn insert as it transforms this product, giving you more functionality and sleeping options.
+Overall verdict: One obvious plus point is that it includes a high-quality, ‘very firm’ and wipe-clean mattress, which, when disassembled, folds neatly inside the bag along with the frame.
+This travel cot only weighs 7kg but Amelia found it a bit bulky, mainly because it comes with such a good-quality mattress included.
+In terms of value for money, we recommend spending the extra £25 for the newborn insert as it transforms this product, giving you more functionality and sleeping options.
+A superb choice if you're used to co-sleeping and want to continue doing so safely while away from home.

 - Read our full Micralite Sleep & Go Travel Cot review